axeluhl/sailing-analytics/wiki/racecommittee-app-administrator.md

 ![Expert view](images/rcapp/app_expert.jpg)

 Selecting the "Expert information" option you'll have access to the expert information screen.
 This screen gives you the chance to have a look at all the data which could not be sent.
 Additionally you stop the device from trying to send this data by clicking on "Clear Events".
+Be sure to re-logon onto the course area or 'Reload' all data!

 ### Failure to load data